stefandee/gametoolkit/README.md

 * GLoad: support to load various graphical files and to convert between internal formats.
 Some of these formats are long obsolete, with only PNG/JPG/BMP still applicable in the modern world.
 * Terrain Generator/Eco System Generator: exactly what their names are. for 2D games only.

+## Core Issues

+File access is not uniform and it uses C and C++ standard API, like handles, FILE* and streams.
+Goal would be to have everything as a file stream.

+String handling is not uniform: CPString (our custom string implementation done cca 1998), ZString (CSL) and std::string.
+Goal is to use std::string everywhere.

+I favour UTF-8, so the core is mostly UTF-8 "aware".
+There are two exceptions, however:
+* CSL: it uses ZString internally, and while similar to std::string, it may not parse UTF8 correctly.
+It is advised to keep all CSL scripts (if using external files) as ANSI.
+Internally, the tools that operate on scripts are converting everything to ANSI;
+* file access: it uses various APIs which don't natively support UTF-8 for file names parameters

 ## Tools

 The graphical tools were developed using C++ Builder and I've continued to maintain them through-out versions of it.
 Currently, they build with C++ Builder 11.

-In hind-sight, it was not very clever to tie them up with a proprietary software/graphical library.
-However, in 1998, there weren't a lot of options that allowed for fast development of graphical applications, so it kind of stuck.
+In hind-sight, it wasn't very clever to tie them up with a proprietary software/graphical library like C++ Builder.
+However, in 1998, there weren't a lot of options that allowed for fast development of graphical applications.
+We were only 3 developers working on Pure Power and we needed to expand the game tooling in a short period of time, so C++ Builder helped a lot.
+After all, it's not called RAD for nothing ;)

 The following tools are included:

 * Sentry: a full-featured sprite editor (see separate chapter below)
-* StringTool: tool to convert/transform a localization XML to a custom format by means of a CSL script (usable for games where parsing a xml would otherwise not be available/efficient - J2ME, Flash games)
+* StringTool: convert/transform a localization XML to a custom format by means of a CSL script (usable for games where parsing a xml would otherwise not be available/efficient - J2ME, Flash games)
 * Curve Editor: a graphical wrapper over the curve library, with support to visualize and save a "library" of curves
-* Data Growth: support to edit data packages (used in Lethal Metal).
+* Data Growth: support to edit data packages (for J2ME games).
 Has both a graphical mode and a command-line mode
-* JadUpdate: small command line application to update versions in jad/manifest files (relevant for J2ME games)
+* JadUpdate: small command line application to update versions in jad/manifest files (for J2ME games)
 * SprEd: a sprite editor originally used by Pure Power and PPTactical Engine (obsolete, superseded by Sentry)
 * XSprite: a sprite editor used by Lethal Metal/CyberNinja (obsolete, superseded by Sentry)